ywadi/crimsonq/README.md

 The settings yaml is as follows

     crimson_settings:
-      port: 9001  //The RESP IP address to connect to
-      password: "crimsonQ!" //The password to be used to authenticate
-      ip_whitelist: '*' //IP white list for all OR below
-      ip_whitelist: //This is an alternitave to "*" to be strict on IPs
-	      - 127.0.0.1
-	      - 198.162.0.12
-      heartbeat_seconds: 30 //How many seconds to send consumers a Pub about whats in pending
       system_db_path: /CrimsonQ/.crimsonQ/dbs //Path for crimsonq system db files will be stored
       data_rootpath: /CrimsonQ/.crimsonQ/dbs //Path for the consumer db data will be stored
       watchdog_seconds: 5 //Seconds for when the watchdog will check for expirations